peteroupc/peteroupc.github.io/random.md

 2. Can the application tolerate the risk of generating the same identifier for different resources<sup>[**(26)**](#Note26)</sup>?
 3. Do identifiers have to be hard to guess, be simply "random-looking", or be neither?
 4. Do identifiers have to be typed in or otherwise relayed by end users<sup>[**(27)**](#Note27)</sup>?
-5. Is the identifier the only thing that grants access to the resource it identifiers?
+5. Is the resource an identifier identifies available to anyone who knows that identifier (even without being logged in or authorized in some way)?
 6. Do identifiers have to be memorable?

 Examples of unique integers include sequentially-assigned integers as well as the primary key of a database table.
-If the application requires a unique integer to "look random", it can apply a reversible operation to that integer (such as a permutation), or take that integer as the seed of a so-called "full-period" PRNG (which can be a [**linear congruential generator**](https://en.wikipedia.org/wiki/Linear_congruential_generator)) that has a state length of `B` bits and outputs `B`-bit integers<sup>[**(28)**](#Note28)</sup>.
+If the application requires a unique integer to "look random", it can apply a reversible operation to that integer (such as a permutation), or take that integer as the seed of a so-called "full-period" PRNG that has a state length of `B` bits and outputs `B`-bit integers<sup>[**(28)**](#Note28)</sup>.

 An application that generates unique identifiers SHOULD do so as follows: